gorrotxategi/cv/Curriculum.md

-I started getting into Free Software and programming because it is the easiest way for me to develop new things and use my creativity but, at the same time, I have been working on electronics, design and arts.
-Most of the times learning by myself diving on the Internet.
+I started getting into Free Software and programming because it is the easiest way for me to develop new things and use my creativity but, at the same time, I have been working on electronics, design and arts – most of the times learning by myself diving on the Internet.
 This includes: drawing, painting, sculpting, circuit design, programming, 3D design and modelling, creative writing and more.